 This is why I now have the “adults only” disclaimer on my blog.
 I don't know how this would be kept from minors, unless they all use the honor system.
 Better to play it safe though.
 I also use the default storage site when I post something dirty, and because I blow it up to have everything 400 px the home page, it's all blurry there.
+Not if you click on it though.

 In Wallace Wood's final days, he did a lot of work for porn, He did some covers for New York sex newspaper Screw and even had his own series, Gang Bang.
 These strips are from various issues of National Screw in 1977.
 I believe I'm missing one, but it's not as if you need it to understand what's going on.
 If anyone has scans of it, I'll post that as well.